labcbb/sRNA/README.md

 ```

 **Run**
+User can copy config.yaml to working directory or directly use /pathy/to/sRNA-main/config.yaml.
+Make sure  `input path`, `output path`, `reference sequence and index path`, and `tools path` are set correctly in config.yaml.
 ```
 cp /path/to/sRNA-main
-snakemake -s sRNA --configfile config.yaml --config cutadapt_enabled=true merge_variants=yes --cores 4 --rerun-incomplete
+snakemake -s /pathy/to/sRNA-main/sRNA --configfile /pathy/to/config.yaml --config cutadapt_enabled=true merge_variants=yes --cores 4 --rerun-incomplete
 ```
 User can refer the output description in this page.
-By using the `results.txt` file, you can explore the small RNA data across multiple samples and gain insights into the abundance and distribution of specific small RNAs in your dataset.
+By using the `results.txt` file, you can explore the small non-conding RNA data across multiple samples and gain insights into the abundance and distribution of specific small non-conding RNAs in your dataset.

 ## Analysis